singuerinc/www/_posts/2015-09-21-arawys-store.md

 priority: 'priority-2'
 ---

+_"Arawys is a new way of selling clothes for the woman in Per&uacute;.
+It combines the latest tendencies from Europe with the fresh and energy from South America"._

 Arawys was the perfect excuse to explore the world of e-Commerces.
 After testing several options I decided to give a try to PrestaShop.

 I end up selecting it for many reasons:

-- It is open source and it has a big community behind.
-Which means good support in case of troubles.
+- It is open source and it has a big community behind, which means good support in case of troubles.
 - It is written in PHP and easy to setup.
 Also, it runs well on Docker.
 - Because it is possible to change entirely based on your needs.
 - And because the client had a tight budget and PrestaShop is free to use.

 It was one of those project that I was in charge of everything: frontend, backend, sysadmin, and also making changes to the design.

-_Arawys is a new way of selling clothes for the woman in Per&uacute;.
-It combines the latest tendencies from Europe with the fresh and energy from South America._